5 Destructive Myths About Finding Your IBS Triggers

 The end goal isn't to restrict all high-FODMAP foods forever - It's finding your unique IBS triggers so you can bring back foods that don't cause your stomach issues.

 I get it!
-It's scary to start eating foods that might make you feel bad again, and the whole thing can seem overwhelming and complicated.
+It's nerve-wracking to start eating foods that might make you feel bad again, and the whole thing can seem overwhelming and complicated.
 But that's because you've heard myths that are based in 100% fear and 0% fact - and that's just plain destructive!

 So let's bust these myths that are holding you back from seeing how capable you are of getting control your IBS triggers and confidently enjoying food again!